kromenak/gengine/README.md

 The goal of this project is to create a cross-platform game engine that can be used to play GK3.
 The original game only supported Windows, and it is also a bit buggy on modern hardware.
 Since GK3 is a heavily data-driven game, the idea is to build a newer, more modern engine that can use the original's data files.
 Completely new features can also be implemented.

+See [my blog post](http://clarkkromenaker.com/post/gengine-01-introduction/) introducing the project for more in-depth info!

 ## Getting Started

 Currently, the project only builds and runs in Xcode as a command line project.
 Simply download, open in Xcode, and build/run.